Deciding where to stick your savings is tricky.

 - First Internet Bank of Indiana, based in Fishers, Indiana, was founded in 1999 and serves customers across the country.
 It earned four out of five stars in the latest review of its financial health.

-- Communitywide Federal Credit Union is based in South Bend, Indiana.
-It was established in 1967 and earned five out of five stars in the latest review of its financial health.
+- Vio Bank is a new online division of MidFirst Bank, a financial institution based in Oklahoma City.
+MidFirst Bank earned four out of five stars in the latest review of its financial health.

 An 18-month CD is a low-risk investment.
 But before you purchase one, it’s important to know what you’re getting yourself into.